qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 }
 ```

 The two `main.qml` files are placed in the file system as shown below.
 This lets the file selector that the QML engine automatically creates pick the right file.
-By default, the *Fusion* `main.qml` is loaded, unless the `android` selector is present.
-Then the *Material* `main.qml` is loaded instead.
+By default, the *Fusion* `main.qml` is loaded.
+If the `android` selector is present, then the *Material* `main.qml` is loaded instead.

 ![](./assets/android-selector.png)

 Until now the style has been set in in `main.cpp`.
-We could continue doing this and use `#ifdef` expressions to set different styles for different platform.
+We could continue doing this and use `#ifdef` expressions to set different styles for different platforms.
 Instead we will use the file selector mechanism again and set the style using a configuration file.
 Below, you can see the file for the *Material* style, but the *Fusion* file is equally simple.

 ```ini
 [Controls]